Swiss papers welcome historic re-vote decision

-Newspapers generally agree that the Swiss Federal Court was right to order a re-run of a vote on tax breaks for families due to government misinformation.
+Newspapers agree that, as a result of government misinformation, the Federal Court was right to order a re-run of a vote on tax breaks for families.
 But there’s also talk of a “risky precedent” and a Pandora’s box.

 “What choice did the Federal Court have?” wondered the Tribune de Genève.
 “If it hadn’t annulled [this initiative], it would never annul anything.
 The administration’s mistake was so glaring and the result so close that any other verdict would have been scandalous.”